Donyi-Polo: Origins

-Many Adi and Tani intellectuals reflected Rukbo's ideas, and these gradually spread across the tribes and even beyond the Tani people.
-The 31 December, the day of establishment of the Donyi-Polo Yelam Kebang in 1986, has been made the "Donyi-Polo Day" celebrated each year.
+Rukbo's ideas were taken up by other Adi and Tani intellectuals, and the movement spread across the tribes and beyond the Tani peoples.
+31 December, the day on which the Donyi-Polo Yelam Kebang was founded in 1986, has since been observed annually as "Donyi-Polo Day".

-Since then, templar areas (gangging) have been consecrated, religious literature and prayer hymns have been collected and published.
-To meet the growing number of adherents in the revival, the Donyi-Polo Yelam Kebang established orientation courses—which take place twice a year—and trained groups of youth to send back with books and icons to their home village, to encourage people to construct temples and conduct prayers.
-During the last two decades the spiritual revival has spread all over Arunachal Pradesh.
+Temple precincts (gangging) began to be consecrated from the 1990s, and religious literature and prayer hymns have since been collected, codified and published.
+To meet the growing number of adherents, the Donyi-Polo Yelam Kebang established biannual orientation courses and trained groups of youth who were sent back to their home villages with books and icons to encourage the construction of temples and the conduct of regular prayers.
+Between 1970 and 2010, Chaudhuri records ten Donyi-Polo prayer halls constructed in Adi areas against twelve churches built in the same period, a figure he relates to the movement's institutional position alongside mission Christianity.
+Over the subsequent two decades the revival spread across the whole of Arunachal Pradesh.

-Supporters of the revival have coined the slogan «Loss of culture is loss of identity» which has become very popular.
-The indirect implication is that those who convert to Christianity lose their culture and hence their identity.
+Supporters of the revival have popularised the slogan «Loss of culture is loss of identity»; Chaudhuri notes that the indirect implication is that those who convert to Christianity forfeit their culture and hence their identity.